 Our goal has always been to bring back as much of the process to the UK as possible and our watches are all designed, manufactured and assembled in England.
 That includes most of the bespoke parts used in our limited editions, as well as our hand-made leather packaging.

-Bremont is making considerable investment in its UK watch making and manufacturing and in 2014 launched a new facility in Silverstone to produce case and movement components.
-Building on a significant in-house watch making knowledge, together with experience from the F1 industry, the facility is located at Silverstone to capitalise on local transferable skills in the CNC and machining space.
+Bremont is making considerable investment in its UK watch making and manufacturing and in 2014 launched a new facility to produce case and movement components.
+Building on a significant in-house watch making knowledge, together with experience from the F1 industry, the facility capitalises on local transferable skills in the CNC and machining space.

 Bremont HQ, HENLEY-ON-THAMES

 Our British watch making facility is located in Henley-on-Thames, South Oxfordshire.
 A beautiful oak-framed building in the heart of the Chiltern Valley, it has been custom built for watch manufacture.
 Our long-term staged investment programme is aimed at developing watch making expertise in the UK.
 All of our key movement and case components are assembled and finished in Henley.

 It may surprise you to know that watch making is a very British trade.
 Every major escapement design and around three quarters of related innovations came from these shores.
 Much is owed to Thomas Tompion (1639-1713), the ‘Father of English Clock-Making’ and the remarkable Thomas Mudge (1715-1794), who invented the lever escapement still used in most watches today.
 John Harrison (1693-1776), meanwhile, solved the problem of accurately telling the time at sea and by doing so, in calculating longitude as well.
 They were followed by other illustrious names including John Arnold and more recently, George Daniels.